 Immediate Past President

 David Finnigan, FIEAust CPEng NER APEC Engineer IntPE(Aus)

 26 years of experience in delivering great client experiences by matching his skills, insights and expertise to his client's specific challenges, and applying his "can-do" attitude and collaborative mindset to gain trust and give his clients confidence that their challenges will be resolved.
 19 years of strategic and operational management responsibility of multidisciplinary consulting engineering teams of professional and semi-professional staff.
 The role requires collaboration with other Pitt & Sherry business units and strategy groups to provide a common cultural approach to doing business and pursuing the company’s overarching vision and strategy.
 3 years as executive director of Pitt & Sherry having successfully transitioned from operational executive to director.
 David is active in Board groups and in the development of strategy and good governance frameworks.
-His capabilities include the ability to work at both the strategic and detailed operational levels.
-David is actively engaged with developing the engineering profession as current President of Engineer's Australia Tasmanian Division and a current member of the Tasmanian Division Committee of Engineers Australia.

 Phil Gee, FIEAust CPEng EngExec NER APEC Engineer IntPE(Aus)

 Phil is founding Director of Sugden & Gee and specialises in developing and delivering market development strategies for clients wishing to build market share or develop new markets as well as management, project management and infrastructure asset management services.